 A majority of the land underlying our Doubletree Seattle Airport property is owned by a third party and is ground leased to us.
-We are obligated to pay the third-party owner of the ground lease \$0.4 million per year through 2044.
+We are obligated to pay the third-party owner of the ground lease \$0.4 million, subject to adjustment for changes in the CPI, per year through 2044; however, we pass this cost on to our tenant under the terms of our master lease.
 We are currently in discussions with the third party owner to extend or restructure the ground lease; however, we can give no assurance that we will be successful in consummating any such extension or restructuring or that the terms of any extension or restructuring will be attractive.
 If we are unable to reach an agreement with the third-party owner of the ground lease, our right to sublease the property could terminate in 2044.